 The Company signed an Exclusive Option And Internal Evaluation License Agreement (the "Option") with the Licensor effective February 15, 2021.
 Under the Option, the Company has (1) the exclusive right to negotiate a license of a certain technology patented by the Licensor and (2) a non-exclusive internal evaluation license to allow the Company to evaluate the technology.
-The Option has a six-month term at a cost of \$5,000 with a right to extend, upon the mutual agreement of the parties, for an additional six months for a second \$5,000 payment.
-The Company shall also be responsible for patent costs related to the subject technology incurred by Licensor during the Option period.
-Patent costs incurred by Licensor prior to the effective date will not be reimbursed under the Option.
+The Option provided for a six-month term at a cost of \$5,000 with a right to extend, upon the mutual agreement of the parties, for an additional six months for a second \$5,000 payment.
+In August 2021, the Licensor agreed to extend the initial term of the Option until November 15, 2021, at no cost to the Company.
+On November 8, 2021, the Company exercised its right to extend the Option to May 15, 2022, in consideration of the payment of the second \$5,000.
+The Company is also responsible for patent costs related to the subject technology incurred by Licensor during the Option period.
+Patent costs incurred by the Licensor prior to the effective date will not be reimbursed under the Option.
+At December 31, 2021, the Company had accrued \$5,000 due under the terms of the Option, included in accounts payable and accrued expenses, which amount has since been paid.